-StubHub is an easy way to buy tickets for the match effortlessly.
+Ticket Compare is the way to buy tickets for the match effortlessly.
 The service is the #1 choice once you are looking for safe transactions, affordable prices, and intuitive easy interface.
-Buy Old Trafford tickets with just a click away and save your time and money.
+Buy Old Trafford tickets with just a few clicks and save your time and money.

 Note: Adults aged 65+ get additional discounts.